gerard-morera/CP/README.md

    - Having a professional manner with an emphasis on client service.

-#### Private Physics and Math Teacher, Spain (2008 - 2012).

-   What I learnt:

-   - Hability to break down and explaining complex problems.

 ## Some other interests...

  Go, table tennis, films, playing music, nature, travelling...